 Many of these communities rely on decentralized wastewater treatment technologies, such as septic systems.
 High-tide flooding, extreme precipitation events, and sea level rise can impair these onsite systems.
 Contaminants from improperly treated wastewater can cause human illness and ecosystem damage, and may ultimately diminish quality of life in affected coastal municipalities.

-Research is underway to evaluate existing onsite wastewater technologies under multiple climate conditions in the coastal Carolinas.
+Research was undertaken to evaluate existing onsite wastewater technologies under multiple climate conditions in the coastal Carolinas.
 The intent is to help coastal communities to cost-effectively and legally implement climate adaptation plans for wastewater infrastructure.
-Outcomes of this research will include:
+Outcomes of this research include:

 - Evaluation of the relative effectiveness of alternative wastewater technologies on the removal of three pollutants: fecal bacteria, phosphorus, and nitrogen;